Skip to main content

 • Is going to harm themselves

-In all cases the requirement is that you call the Childhelp National Child Abuse Hotline at 1.800.4.A.CHILD (1.800.422.4453).
+The Childhelp National Child Abuse Hotline is 1.800.4.A.CHILD (1.800.422.4453).
 Childhelp is a national organization that provides crisis assistance and other counseling and referral services.
 You can also look up your local child protective services by going to www.childwelfare.gov.
 The First Priority Executive Director (and appointed Board Member) must be notified the same day of reporting the incident.

 If a parent, guardian, teacher or supervisor is suspected of child abuse and/or neglect: The Abuse Hotline is called immediately and First Priority staff is notified.
 The Executive Director will notify a school administrator as soon as possible.